rolinmb/option-chain/README.md

+TODO: create routine to upload generated .csv files to Google Firebase Cloud Storage for viewing through client code [option-chain-view](https://github.com/rolinmb/option-chain-view); then edit option-chain-view repo to generate plotly.js charts in a similar way as in proto_view  (aka get rid of react.js in option-chain-view)

 Do not use this program for financial advice, I am not responsible for any financial decisions you may make from the output of this program.
 I wrote this code purely as a learning experience and am uploading it here soley for others to learn about the design of a system like this.

 To attest to my unwillingness to give financial advice, the program will not currently work for the provided CHAIN_BASE_URL in dummy_util.py.
 You'll have to edit getSoup() in dummy_util.py and probably the OptionChain and Option classes to parse the DataFrame and then .csv file in the same format as the current finoptions.py does

 I have provided two potential other potential option chain data sources; but if they don't work, you'll have to actually pay for an option chain data API such as [Tradier](https://tradier.com/).
 I initially wrote this program to use the Tradier demo API but I guess I was making too many calls for a demo account...
 So if you don't pay for an API/data provider you'll have to keep jumping around sources like so.

-I also have created a potential front-end to view the .csv and .png files with node.js/React.js in another repo called [option-chain-view](https://github.com/rolinmb/option-chain-view)
+Newer potential front-end to view the .csv and .png files with node.js/React.js in another repo called [option-chain-view](https://github.com/rolinmb/option-chain-view)

 NOTE: This program expects the following folders & subfolders to exist in the same directory as main.py:
 - /csv_outputs